gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 To break-down the important bits here for deploying the Gatsby website from Travis to GitHub pages:

 1. `before_script` is used to install the Gatsby CLI so it can be used in the project's run script to build the Gatsby website
 2. `deploy` will only fire when the build runs on the master branch, in which case it will fire off the deploy script.
-Our Gatsby site is located in the docs/ directory.
-We'll first need to install all the website dependencies and run the deploy script as was set in the previous step.
+In the above example, the Gatsby site is located in a `docs/` directory.
+The script changes into that directory, installs all the website dependencies, and runs the deploy script as was set in the previous step.